authsignal/authsignal-node/README.md

 ## Documentation

-For comprehensive information, guides, and advanced usage examples, refer to the official [Authsignal Server-Side SDK documentation](https://docs.authsignal.com/sdks/server/overview).
+For more information and advanced usage examples, refer to the official [Authsignal Server-Side SDK documentation](https://docs.authsignal.com/sdks/server/overview).